Mariners vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (4-3) will take to the mound for the Rangers and make his 11th start of the season.
+- The Rangers will hand the ball to Nathan Eovaldi (7-2) for his 12th start of the season.

 |Opponent